-Once the accepted international applicant receives the I-20, they must pay the I-901 SEVIS Fee (Student and Exchange Visitor Information System) and book a student visa interview with their local embassy.
+After receiving the I-20, the accepted international applicant must pay the I-901 SEVIS Fee (Student and Exchange Visitor Information System) and book a student visa interview with their local embassy.
 The embassy's government official decides to approve or deny the request for a student visa.